pingcap/docs/scheduling-configuration-file.md

 ### `disable-timestamp`

-- Controls whether to disable the automatically generated timestamp in the logs.
+- Controls whether to disable the automatically generated timestamp in  logs.
 - Default value: `false`

 ## log.file

-Configuration items related to the log file.
+Configuration items related to the log file

 ### `max-size`